 As well as providing core funding to SPREP, Australian Government agencies, including the Bureau of Meteorology (BoM), the Australian Maritime Safety Authority (AMSA) and CSIRO, provide substantial project support to SPREP.

-To contact the Department about SPREP, please email: firstname.lastname@example.org
+To contact us about SPREP, please email email@example.com

 Pacific Ocean Litter Project

-The Australian Government is investing $16 million (2019 – 2025) in the Pacific Ocean Litter Project (POLP) to reduce sources of marine litter in the Pacific Ocean.
-The Project provides much needed assistance to the Secretariat of the Pacific Regional Environment Programme (SPREP) to undertake regional coordination and boost the level of support SPREP can provide to Pacific island countries to reduce marine litter.
+The Australian Government is investing $16 million (2019 – 2027) in the Pacific Ocean Litter Project (POLP).
+In partnership with the Secretariat of the Pacific Regional Environment Programme (SPREP), the project is assisting Pacific island countries to reduce marine litter in the coastal environments of the Pacific.

 The Coral Triangle Initiative for Coral Reefs, Fisheries and Food Security (CTI-CFF)